Pennsylvania Route 487: Route description

 PA 487 begins at an intersection with PA 61 in the community of Paxinos in Shamokin Township, Northumberland County, heading northeast on a two-lane undivided road.
 The route heads through commercial areas, crossing the Shamokin Valley Railroad before heading across the Shamokin Creek into Ralpho Township, where it becomes West Valley Avenue.
 The road passes more businesses and continues into a mix of farmland, woodland, and homes.
 PA 487 reaches the community of Elysburg where it intersects PA 54.
 After this, the road becomes East Valley Avenue and runs through more agricultural and wooded areas with a few residences, becoming an unnamed road.
-The route heads into woodland and passes to the west of Knoebels Amusement Resort.
+The route heads into woodland and eventually arrives at Knoebels Amusement Resort.

-PA 487 crosses the South Branch Roaring Creek into Franklin Township, Columbia County and turns more to the north, heading through wooded areas to the east of the creek.
+At Knoebels, PA 487 crosses the South Branch Roaring Creek into Franklin Township, Columbia County and turns more to the north, heading through wooded areas to the east of the creek.
 The road curves east and becomes Southern Drive, heading into open agricultural areas with some homes and crossing Roaring Creek.
 The route turns to the northeast and runs through more farmland with some woods and residences.
 PA 487 enters Catawissa Township and continues into more wooded areas, coming to an intersection with PA 42.
 At this point, PA 487 joins PA 42 for a concurrency, with the two routes heading north through more woodland on Numidia Drive.
 The road crosses the Catawissa Creek into the borough of Catawissa and becomes Mill Street, heading northwest into residential areas.
 PA 42 splits from PA 487 by heading west-northwest on Main Street, with PA 487 continuing north-northeast onto North 4th Street, passing more homes.
 The route turns northeast onto Merceron Street and leaves Catawissa for Catawissa Township again, becoming Riverhill Drive and heading into open farmland with some residences.
 The road curves to the north and passes through the neighborhood of Breezy Acres, heading into more wooded areas of homes and turning to the northwest.
 PA 487 runs through dense forests before coming to a bridge that carries it over Norfolk Southern's Sunbury Line and across the Susquehanna River as the East Bloomsburg Bridge, also known as Ferry Road.